cshc/cshc-web/README.md

 2. Download the `dump_mysql.sql` file to your local machine.

-3. Download the `mysql2sqlite` script from [here](https://github.com/dumblob/mysql2sqlite)
+3. Import the database:

-4. Run the script to create a new sqlite database file from the MySQL export:

 ```
-./mysql2sqlite dump_mysql.sql | sqlite3 db.sqlite3
+mysql -u root -p cshc < /path/to/dump_mysql.sql
 ```

-5. Replace the existing `src/db.sqlite3` file with the one created in the previous step.

-6. Copy the media files from production to the local dev environment.
-Note this also copies them to the (unused) staging bucket.
+4. Copy the media files from production to the local dev environment.

+5. **IMPORTANT**: Change the URL of the single `sites` entry via the admin interface to `localhost:8000`

 ```
 python manage.py media_copy --local